woocommerce/woocommerce/plugins/woocommerce/README.md

 pnpm -- wp-env start
 ```

 You should now be able to visit `http://localhost:8888/` and access WooCommerce environment.
+WP Admin access: `user:password`

 ## Building Components